What is a threat actor?

 Backdoor attacks

 A backdoor attack exploits an opening in an operating system, application or computer system that is not protected by an organization's cybersecurity measures.
-Sometimes the backdoor is created by the software developer or hardware manufacturer, to enable upgrades, bug fixes or (ironically) security patches; other times threat actors create backdoors of their own using malware or by hacking the system.
+Sometimes, the backdoor is created by the software developer or hardware manufacturer to enable upgrades, bug fixes or (ironically) security patches; other times, threat actors create backdoors of their own using malware or by hacking the system.
 Backdoors allow threat actors to enter and exit computer systems undetected.

-Threat actors vs. cybercriminals vs. hackers
+Threat actors versus cybercriminals versus hackers

 The terms threat actor, hacker and cybercriminal are often used interchangeably, especially in Hollywood and popular culture.
 But there are subtle differences in the meanings of each and their relationship to each other.

 • Not all threat actors or cybercriminals are hackers.
 By definition, a hacker is someone with the technical skills to compromise a network or computer system.
-But some threat actors or cybercriminals don’t do anything more technical then leave an infected USB drive for someone to find and use, or send an email with a malware attached.
+But some threat actors or cybercriminals don’t do anything more technical than leave an infected USB drive for someone to find and use, or send an email with a malware attached.

 Staying ahead of threat actors